docker/docs/docker-for-windows/faqs.md

 #### Why doesn't `nodemon` pick up file changes in a container mounted on a shared drive?

-Currently, `inotify` does not work on Docker for Windows.
+Currently, `inotify` does not work on Docker Desktop for Windows.
 This is a known issue.
 For more information and a temporary workaround, see [inotify on shared drives does not work](troubleshoot#inotify-on-shared-drives-does-not-work){: target="_blank" class="_"}
 in [Troubleshooting](troubleshoot).

 #### Are symlinks supported?

-Docker for Windows supports symbolic links (symlinks) created within containers.
+Docker Desktop for Windows supports symbolic links (symlinks) created within containers.
 Symlinks resolve within and across containers.
 Symlinks created outside of Docker do not work.